Updated: February 18, 2026

 Here are a few benefits of Portugal’s dual citizenship with the US and with other nationalities whose home countries allow dual citizenship.

-• Visa-free access and European Union travel: Portuguese citizenship provides unrestricted access to the 27 EU member states and visa-free travel to over 180 countries worldwide.
-This benefits frequent travelers and professionals seeking global mobility, simplifying international travel, and enhancing business opportunities.
+• Visa-free access and global mobility: With Portuguese citizenship, you get unrestricted access to all 27 European Union member states and enjoy visa-free travel to over 180 countries worldwide.

 • Affordable cost of living: Portugal offers a favorable cost of living compared to the US and many Western European nations.
 For example, the cost of living in Lisbon, Portugal’s capital and priciest city, is still almost 40 percent lower than the cost of living in Washington D.C.